forcepusher/smol-caveman/README.md

 ```
 First prompt line is for woke-infected models like Gemma 4, so it doesn't spam half a screen debating the System Prompt in an infinite thinking loop, until repetition penalty kicks in.

 I use it for a Local LLM server.
-We're not saving tokens, we're just tired of reading the slop.
+I'm not saving tokens, I'm just tired of reading the slop.
 See original copypasta sauce at https://raw.githubusercontent.com/JuliusBrussee/caveman/refs/heads/main/.cursor/skills/caveman/SKILL.md